 Pottery has a unique and rich history, as well as having the special distinction of being both functional and artistic.
 Our classes are for beginners and more advanced students.

-This course is for the beginning pottery student and provides instruction on basic hand building techniques.
-Students will learn techniques for hand building a variety of functional forms such as mugs, bowls, and platters without the use of the potter’s wheel.
-Topics include methods of pinch, coil, and slab construction, applying glaze and introduction to loading and firing an electric kiln.
+This course is for the beginner through intermediate level pottery student and provides instruction on basic pottery making techniques.
+Topics include introduction to handbuilding and turning on the potter’s wheel, applying glaze and introduction and firing an electric kiln.

 Hand Built Pottery I